sarthakkapila/NetflixOps/README.md

     - Monitoring server
     - Pipelines server
 - For the app i'll be using a Netflix clone [Netflix Clone](https://github.com/gsbarure/netflix-clone-react-typescript)
+>**> [!IMPORTANT]
+> Make sure you use vpn while using the api or the app as for some reason TMDB doesnt work in India.

 ### Run the docker-compose.yml using